 How to Upgrade and Customize Your Bike in Days Gone

 At the start of Days Gone, you’ll lose your suped-up trusty bike to some scavengers, forcing you to do the age-old video game quest of rebuilding it from scratch.
 You do this via upgrades, purchased at camps.
 Each camp has different upgrades, and you’ll need to have a certain Trust level in order to access subsequent upgrades (for a look at how to increase Trust, head here).
 You’ll also need Camp Credits, earned through the completion of camp-specific bounties and missions.
 To check whether a Camp has upgrades for you, head to the mechanic and interact with them.

-How to Repair Your Bike in Days Gone
+How to Repair Your Bike

 As you’re out exploring the world in Days Gone, your bike will take damage.
 The mere act of riding on the roads will give it general wear and tear, and taking shots or Freakers to your wheels will drastically damage your bike’s health.
 If it gets too low, your engine will conk out, and you’ll need to repair it.
 To do so, follow these steps: